Baltimore Personal Injury Lawyer

 Depending on the event and type of injury, the different types of damages include:

-- Lost Wages.
-Injuries frequently result in time off of work.
-Lost wages, include wages that would have been earned over the rest of the plaintiff’s lifetime had the injury not occurred.
+- Lost Wages – Injuries frequently result in time off of work.
+Lost wages, including wages that would have been earned over the rest of the plaintiff’s lifetime had the injury not occurred, can be quite substantial.
 They can be periodic or permanent.

-- Emotional distress.
-Injuries are upsetting and can cause emotional distress.
-Psychiatric records or a diagnosis of post-traumatic stress disorder (PTSD) can prove damages for emotional distress.
+- Emotional distress – Injuries are upsetting and can cause emotional distress.
+Psychiatric records or a diagnosis of post-traumatic stress disorder (PTSD) can prove that there should be damages to compensate for emotional distress.

-- Punitive damages.
-Punitive damages are allowed in Maryland.
-Unlike other damages that compensate for loss, punitive damages punish.
+- Punitive damages – Punitive damages are allowed in Maryland.
+Unlike other damages that compensate for loss, punitive damages are meant to punish.
 These are awarded at the discretion of the jury or the judge.
 Generally, they are for cases that involve an act of malice or gross negligence.

 How Much Can Be Awarded for Pain & Suffering?

 A common question we hear is how much can be awarded for pain and suffering.
 Pain and suffering is a non-economic category of damages.
-It refers to intangible harms that do not come with a set price tag, unlike medical bills or lost wages.
-Pain and suffering can encompass physical and emotional pain.
+It refers to intangible harms that do not come with a set price tag such as medical bills or lost wages.
+Pain and suffering can encompass both physical and emotional pain.

-The amount the plaintiff will receive for pain and suffering depends on many different factors, including:
+The amount that the plaintiff will receive for pain and suffering depends on many different factors, including:

 - Severity and extent of injuries

-- Impact the injuries will have on the victim’s life
+- Impacts the injuries will have on the victim’s life

 - Age of the victim